Mixosaurus: Species

 Previous authors assigned other species to the genus, including M. atavus (Quenstedt, 1852), M. callawayi Schmitz et al., 2004, M. panxianensis Jiang et al., 2006 and M. yangjuanensis Liu & Yin, 2008.
 These are now included in Contectopalatus, Phalarodon, Barracudasauroides and Nothosaurus, respectively.

-Mixosaurus species declared as nomen dubium, meaning the description was insufficient to fully classify them as a species, are M. maotaiensis, M. helveticus, M. timorensis, M. major, M. timorensis, M. nordenskioeldii.
+Mixosaurus species declared as nomina dubia, meaning the description was insufficient to fully classify them as species, are M. maotaiensis, M. helveticus, M. timorensis, M. major, and M. nordenskioeldii.